 INTEREST RATE RISK.
 Zapata Corporate and Zap.Com hold investment grade securities including a mix of U.S. Government or Government agency obligations, certificates of deposit, money market deposits and commercial paper rated A-1 or P-1.
 In addition, Omega Protein holds certificates of deposit and commercial quality grade investments rated A-2 P-2 or better with companies and financial institutions.
 As the majority of the Company's consolidated investment grade securities constitute short-term U.S. Government agency securities, the Company does not believe that the value of these instruments have a material exposure to interest rate risk.
 However, changes in interest rates do affect the investment income the Company earns on its cash equivalents and marketable securities and, therefore, impacts its cash flows and results of operations.
 Accordingly, there is inherent roll-over risk for the Company's investment grade securities as they mature and are renewed at current market rates.
-Using the Company's consolidated investment grade security balance of \$85.7 million at March 31, 2004 as a hypothetical constant cash balance, an adverse change of 1% in interest rates would decrease interest income by approximately \$214,000 and \$857,000 during a three-month and twelve-month period, respectively.
+Using the Company's consolidated investment grade security balance of \$72.9 million at June 30, 2004 as a hypothetical constant cash balance, an adverse change of 1% in interest rates would decrease interest income by approximately \$182,000 and \$364,000 during a three-month and six-month period, respectively.

 MARKET RISK.
-To the extent that amounts borrowed under Safety's Congress Facilities and certain other facilities are outstanding, Safety has market risk relating to such amounts because the interest rates under the Congress Facilities are variable.
-As of March 31, 2004, Safety's interest rates under the Congress Facilities and those certain other facilities approximated 4.0%.
-A hypothetical increase or decrease in interest rates of 100 basis points relating to the Congress Facilities would result in an addition to or reduction in annual interest expense of approximately \$200,000.
-Omega Protein is exposed to minimal market risk associated with interest rate movements on its borrowings.
+To the extent that amounts borrowed under Safety's Congress Financial Corporation (Southern), a subsidiary of Wachovia Bank, National Association ("Congress") Facilities and certain other facilities are outstanding, Safety has market risk relating to such amounts because the interest rates under the Congress Facilities are variable.
+As of June 30, 2004, Safety's interest rates under the Congress Facilities and those certain other facilities approximated 4.0%.
+A hypothetical increase or decrease in interest rates of 100 basis points relating to the Congress Facilities would not result in a material change to the Company's results of operations.
+In addition, Omega Protein is exposed to minimal market risk associated with interest rate movements on its borrowings.
 A one percent increase or decrease in the levels of interest rates on Omega's variable rate debt would not result in a material change to the Company's results of operations.

 CURRENCY EXCHANGE RATES AND FORWARD CONTRACTS.
 Safety's operations in Mexico, Germany, the United Kingdom and the Czech Republic expose Safety to currency exchange rate risks.
-Safety monitors its risk associated with the volatility of certain foreign currencies against its functional currency, the U.S. dollar.
+Safety Components monitors its risk associated with the volatility of certain foreign currencies against its functional currency, the U.S. dollar.
 Safety uses certain derivative financial instruments to reduce exposure to volatility of foreign currencies.
-However, the changes in the relationship of other currencies to the U.S. Dollar could have a materially adverse effect on the consolidated financial statements if there were a sustained decline of these currencies versus the U.S. dollar.
+However, the changes in the relationship of other currencies to the U.S. dollar could have a materially adverse effect on the consolidated financial statements if there were a sustained decline of these currencies versus the U.S. dollar.
 Safety has formally documented all relationships between hedging instruments and hedged items, as well as risk management objectives and strategies for undertaking various hedge transactions.
 Derivative financial instruments are not entered into for trading or speculative purposes.